Castello di Volpaia: Vineyards, philosophies

 The winery sits at one of the highest elevations of all the wineries in the Chianti area.
 It is committed to organic farming practices and complies with all the organic viticulture legislation for the production of wine.

 Today

 Castello de Volpaia cultivates 114 acre of vineyards and nearly 40 acre of olive trees.
 The winery also owns the two-thirds of the walled village, as well as villas, woods and forests.
 Many of the residents of the village work in connection with the winery.

+Carlo and Giovannella Mascheroni Stianti co-owned and operated the winery for forty-five years, later assisted by son Nicolo (b.
+1974) and daughter Federica (b.
+1976.)
+Following Carlo's passing in 2017, Giovannella assumed full ownership of Volpaia, with Nicolo and Federica acting as proprietors.

 Winemaking at Volpaia

 At the vineyard

-Once picked, grapes are carried in boxes that never exceed 30–40 pounds each and delivered to the cellars within ten minutes.From these boxes are selected the grapes which will go into the riserva.
+Once picked, grapes are carried in boxes that never exceed 30–40 pounds each and delivered to the cellars within ten minutes.
+From these boxes are selected the grapes which will go into the riserva.